JavaScript is required

 • Records management policy

-For guidance on the use of electronic devices in community spaces please see the Use of consulting and community facilities policy.
+For guidance on using electronic devices in community spaces, see the Integrated services and consulting and community facilities use policy.

 2.1 Requirements